AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 computational experts.

-Because the size of model weights are typically very large and the interest in the models are high, so we provide our users with pre-downloaded model weights in various format, along with instructions on how to load these weights for inference purposes, retraining, and fine-tuning tasks.
+Because the size of model weights are typically very large and the interest in the models is high, so we provide our users with pre-downloaded model weights in various formats, along with instructions on how to load these weights for inference purposes, retraining, and fine-tuning tasks.
+We also provide a dedicated python environment (run `module load scicomp-llm-env` to activate it) that has many commonly used python libraries installed for you to test the models quickly.

 HuggingFace Models